 The guidelines proposed by the FAO and WHO traditionally define threshold values for various indicators of water contamination (concentration of certain microorganisms).
-Different threshold values are defined according to the type of crop to be irrigated.
-These recommendations are intended to be adapted to local contexts, to inspire national regulations and standards.
+Different threshold values defined according type crop to be irrigated. are to the of These recommendations are intended to be adapted to local contexts, to inspire national regulations and standards.